sweirich/corespec/README.md

 This experimental branch (`sigma`) extends the ICFP 17 system with Sigma types.
 The pure icfp17 system is available at tag icfp17.
-The version of the system with eta-equivalence rules is on the branch `stable`.
+The version of the system with roles is on the branch `stable`.

 *See:*